Edible Water Bottles – The Way Of The Future?

 However, there are some more quirky approaches to eco friendly drinking.
 A group of research students from Imperial College London have designed potentially the weirdest concept yet.

-Their design is named the 'Ooho' water bottle, and it's a completely biodegradable form of packaging water.
-In fact, it's so biodegradable, consumers can even eat the package once they have finished drinking!
+The ‘Ooho’ edible water bottles are a completely biodegradable form of packaging water.
+In fact, it’s so biodegradable, consumers can safely eat the package once they have finished drinking!

-The bubble-like package is essentially a 'membrane' made from brown algae and calcium chloride, and is capable of holding water.
+The bubble-like package of these edible water bottles is essentially a ‘membrane’ made from brown algae and calcium chloride, and is capable of holding water.

 According to designer Rodrigo Garcia Gonzalez, the design is entirely biodegradable, safe, hygienic and costs little to manufacture.